Salhadin80/auth-login-and-register/README.md

 # auth-login-and-register
-This is a login and register system
+This is a login and register system for any site